innolitics/matlab-utils/README.md

 ## Functions

-We have implemented the Following Functions:
+We have implemented the following functions:

 | Function Name | Notes |
 | --- | --- |